nickknw/nickknowlson.com/_posts/2011-11-27-seven-languages-week-1-day-1.markdown

 ---
 layout: post
-title: "Seven Languages In Seven Weeks: Week 1 (Ruby) - Day 1"
+title: "Seven Languages: Week 1 (Ruby) - Day 1"
 ---

 Out of the seven languages in this book, Ruby is the one I was most familiar